Centralised Absence Reporting Line

 12. Staff in receipt of their NHS Pension Scheme benefits

 We welcome the outcome of the Coronavirus Bill, which suspends the current Pension Regulations and removes barriers which would prevent otherwise able retired members from returning to work while continuing to receive their pension.
 It now allows for staff to return immediately after retirement, and continue their existing working commitments, or increase them, whilst they are in receipt of their full pension benefits, without abatement.
 Similarly, the Trust will suspend its two week break between retirement and return, and move to a 24 hrs break, in certain cases, during the crisis.
-More information can be found here: https://www.nhsemployers.org/covid19/staff-terms-and-conditions/nhs-pension-scheme
+More pension scheme information can be found on the NHS employers website.

 13. What about staff who return to work during maternity/adoption/shared parental leave, or end their leave early?